The Tragedy of Addiction in Australia

 In total, there were 2,023 deaths by drugs in Australia in 2015.

 69 percent of drug-related deaths in Australia are due to prescription drugs.

 10 percent of Australians who are prescribed an opioid pain killer will become addicted.

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 Suffering from Addiction in Australia

 If you are suffering from addiction in Australia, there are programs that can help you recover.
 However, you might need something more that you cannot find or a radical change in environment.
 If you don’t know where to look or have questions, reach out to a dedicated treatment provider.
-They are here to answer your questions, no matter where you are.
+They are here to answer your questions,.
 Take the first step in taking your life back today.